-(1) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) each of cash, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, an increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) cash, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million, assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) A \$1.00 increase (decrease) in the assumed initial public offering price of \$6.00 per unit, would increase (decrease) each of cash, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$5.4 million, assuming that the number of units offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, an increase (decrease) of 1,000,000 units in the number of units offered by us would increase (decrease) cash, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$5.6 million, assuming an initial public offering price of \$6.00 per unit, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.

-The number of shares of common stock in the table above is based on shares of common stock outstanding as of September 30, 2015, and excludes:
+The number of shares of common stock in the table above excludes the following:

-- 2,370,280 shares of common stock issuable upon the exercise of outstanding PSUs whose terms were amended subsequent to September 30, 2015 provide for settlement in shares of common stock or cash at our discretion, with a weighted-average exercise price of \$\(\); - shares issuable upon vesting of restricted stock unit awards, or RSUs, granted subsequent to September 30, 2015 under the 2015 Plan; - shares of common stock reserved for future issuance under the 2015 Plan, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan; and - shares of common stock reserved for future issuance under the ESPP, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan, which will become effective upon the execution of the underwriting agreement related to this offering.
+- 249,510 shares of common stock issuable upon the exercise of PSUs whose terms provide for settlement in shares of common stock or cash at our discretion, with a weighted-average exercise price of \$6.35; - 1,066,193 shares issuable upon vesting of restricted stock unit awards, or RSUs, granted under the 2015 Plan; 180,184 shares of common stock reserved for future issuance under the 2015 Plan, as well as any automatic - increases in the number of shares of common stock reserved for future issuance under this plan; - 289,855 shares of common stock reserved for future issuance under the ESPP, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan, which will become effective upon the execution of the underwriting agreement related to this offering; and - 1,520,284 shares of our common stock issuable upon the exercise of warrants to be issued upon the closing of this offering.